 One Retinoblastoma World is not a program of any specific organization.
 We are an open community of people who care passionately about improving cure of children with retinoblastoma, and quality of life among survivors and children who cannot be cured.
 We follow a constellation model of collaborative leadership that supports multi-organization partnerships and inspires innovative thinking and problem solving.

-To date, four One Retinoblastoma World meetings have been convened, hosted by different institutions and organizations:
+To date, six One Retinoblastoma World meetings have been convened, hosted by different institutions and organizations: